Singletrack Sidewalks (STS)

 I strongly support this proposal.

-JBradshaw over 5 years ago
+JBradshaw about 6 years ago

 One more question that has not been answered.
 There are excellent single track dirt trails at the JeffCo Youth Services property, almost adjacent to Golden High School.
 I have raced cyclocross there many times and it would be excellent for kids to learn how to ride dirt.
 It could be developed into a Golden version of Valmont.
 Why couldn't this facility be utilized for kids on dirt programs?
 The trails already exist, would not be adjacent to any neighborhoods, would not have any of the concerns expressed by the community, and would be very convenient for the high school MTB team.
 Sounds like an amazing compromise to me!

-bgormangolden over 5 years ago
+bgormangolden about 6 years ago

 I was at the meeting tonight at Shelton, and I can NOT believe the selfishness of the parents.
 Teaching your child to mountain bike and be "connected to the community" is more important than preserving our small corridor for wildlife...?
 Really people?
 It is NOT POSSIBLE to blaze a new trail without encroaching more on their habitat.
 Not to mention the increased traffic and noise to scare them from the area.
 We regularly see deer, elk, bobcats, and even coyotes in this corridor.
 They were disturbed here a decade ago for the paved trail and don't need us disturbing them again.
 Funny how they breezed over their environmental impact study without a SINGLE detail.
 Is that available somewhere for the public to see?
 Can we have a second company evaluate that GiddyUp doesn't choose?